Baroque Week. Patron: Trevor Pinnock CBE Artistic Director: Theresa Caudle

 Our theme for 2026 will be Northward Bound: A Musical Voyage around Northern Europe and the Baltics.
 We will follow the trading routes of the Hanseatic League which, although primarily a commercial alliance, had a hugely important impact on cultural exchange, giving the opportunity for musicians, together with their music and instruments, to sail from city to city.
 Our musical journey will take us through the North Sea and into the Baltic, exploring music performed in major Hanseatic cities such as Antwerp, Hamburg, Lübeck, Stockholm and Danzig (Gdańsk).
 Major composers represented will include Buxtehude, Telemann and CPE Bach but, in true Baroque Week tradition, we will be discovering hidden gems by delving into music by lesser-known composers such as van Wassenaer, Roman, Vierdanck, Meder and Pękiel.
 The tutor-led projects for both singers and instrumentalists are based on this theme, but chamber music-making with your own choice of repertoire remains fundamental to the course.

 BAROQUE WEEK is for baroque wind, string and continuo players and up to ten singers, but there are also opportunities for instrumentalists to sing.
-Plucked continuo as well as keyboard players will be welcome.
+Plucked continuo instruments as well as keyboard players are very welcome.
 String players should use gut strings and a baroque bow.
 You should be a competent sight-reader and confident playing or singing one-to-a-part.
 Most of the repertoire will be played at A415 although there may be some opportunities to play at A392 and A440.
-For singers the course offers a rare chance to sing arias, cantatas and solo motets with small groups of instruments as well as working in vocal consorts.
+For singers the course offers a rare chance to sing arias, cantatas and solo motets with small groups of instruments as well as working in one-to-a-part vocal ensembles.
 Full or part bursaries may be available for those who would otherwise be unable to attend.

 “Everyone is so friendly, standard is high, tutors fantastic, well organised - a great experience”